 His research has focused on the intracellular and synaptic biology of Alzheimer's disease-linked beta-amyloid.
 Beta-amyloid was traditionally viewed as an extracellular peptide that abnormally aggregates as amyloid plaques in Alzheimer's disease.
 His publication Gouras GK et al., 2000, provided the first evidence that particularly the disease-linked Abeta42 variant accumulates early within vulnerable neurons in Alzheimer's disease, as well as in Down syndrome, a disorder that is also characterised by age-related amyloid pathology and dementia.
 Utilising immuno-electron microscopy his group subsequently discovered that Abeta42 localises to multivesicular bodies of normal neurons and with Alzheimer's disease preferentially accumulates and aggregates in synaptic terminals, providing the 1st physical link between beta-amyloid and synapses (Takahashi RH et al., 2002; 2004); as well as the 1st association of beta-amyloid promoting tau pathology in synaptic terminals (Takahashi RH et al., 2010).
 His lab further provided the first evidence for selective beta-amyloid dependent alterations in synaptic proteins (Almeida CG et al., 2005) via inhibiting the ubiquitin proteasome system (Almeida CG et al., 2006), and the surprising finding that antibodies directed against beta-amyloid require internalisation into cells to protect against alterations in synapses (Tampellini D et al., 2007).
-More recent work focused on effects of synaptic activity on cellular beta-amyloid metabolism and synapse pathology (Tampellini D et al., 2009; 2010; 2011).
-He is head of the Experimental Dementia Research Unit, head of the Section of Neurobiology in the Dept. of Experimental Medical Science, and coordinator of the Swedish Research Council funded Strategic Research Environment in Neuroscience at Lund University - MultiPark.
+His group then turned to effects of synaptic activity on cellular beta-amyloid metabolism and synapse pathology (Tampellini D et al., 2009; 2010; 2011).
+Most recently, his group has focused on native Abeta in brain (Klementieva O et al., 2017) and the cell biology of endosomal Abeta accumulation and synaptic Abeta aggregation (Willen K et al., 2017).